fofp/cocktography/SPECIFICATION.md

 # Modern Cipher

-The escape sentinel byte is `0x0F`.
+The escape sentinel code point is `0x0F`.
 Base 64 encoding used within is detailed by
 [RFC 4648](http://doi.org/10.17487/rfc4648) section 4.
 For base 64 encoded messages to be valid they must: